-Dropbox Extension extends the functionality of the All-in-One WP migration plugin, connecting it to your Dropbox account.
-This facilitates importing and exporting your website/network of sites directly between your Dropbox cloud space and your website.
+Dropbox Extension adds to the functionality of the All-in-One WP Migration Plugin by connecting it to your Dropbox account.
+This allows you to directly import and export your website/network of sites between your Dropbox cloud space and your website.

 For more details about installing the tool, you can visit: https://help.servmask.com/knowledgebase/install-instructions-for-dropbox-extension/

 - Export using Dropbox Extension

 - Import using Dropbox Extension

 1. Dropbox Extension Settings